me-foundation/magicdrop/README.md

 We'd like to introduce the standard of "minting stages".
 At each stage, the creators can define the following properties:

-- uint256 price
+- per-stage price
-- uint32 walletLimit
+- per-stage walletLimit
-- bytes32 merkleRoot
+- per-stage merkleRoot
-- uint256 maxStageSupply
+- per-stage maxStageSupply

 The composability of the stages is generic enough to enable flexible and complicated EVM minting contracts.